CWebdale006/final_project/airline-app/projectreqs.md

 - [ ] Must be deployed using Glitch
 - [ ] Must have a polished responsive frontend
   - [X] Must use a CSS Framework
-- [ ] Must utilize at least one new library, package, or technology that we haven't discussed
+- [X] Must utilize at least one new library, package, or technology that we haven't discussed
+  - react-datepicker
 - [ ] must meet good quality coding standards

 ## 80% of grade requirements for project